rotemhoresh/replay/README.md

 ### Features

 - [X] Basic regex parsing and test string mathches and captures groups highlighting in different color per group layel.
+- [X] Session management - by allowing the user to choose a session (by an arbitrary string, with some limitations) which will be saved, thus when choosing an already existing session, its snapshot will be loaded.
 - [ ] Syntax highlighting for the regular expression.
 - [ ] A widget that explain stuff and present insights on specific parts on demand.